College of Saint Teresa: Closure

 The closing of St. Teresa College came during an era that saw a general decline in women's colleges and the closing of, or switch to coeducation at, many smaller Catholic women's colleges.
-By the 1970s the College felt the effects of the shifted dedication of smaller religious communities, such as the Sister of Saint Francis, to broader social service.
+By the 1970s the college felt the effects of the shifted dedication of smaller religious communities, such as the Sister of Saint Francis, to broader social service.

 Recruiting was to some degree hurt by the school's insistence on maintaining a strict code of student conduct years after such things had been abandoned at other colleges.
 Such rules as nightly curfews and bed checks for first-semester freshmen and a total, campus-wide ban on alcohol were not eased until the early 1980s, and then only slightly.

-And in a sense the college found itself in a vortex from which it could not escape.
 As enrollment fell cutbacks in spending were made which, in turn, made it more difficult to attract and retain students.
 A major layoff of faculty and cutbacks in programs in 1980 led to a large number of student transfers and a corresponding drop in revenues.
 This, of course, worsened the financial situation and invited further cuts in spending.
 St. Teresa College might have survived with a reduced enrollment but as enrollment fell it was never able to stabilize at a consistent level.

 The college was also hurt to some extent by over-reliance upon its signature nursing program.
 Junior and senior nursing majors lived and studied in Rochester, Minnesota, fifty miles distant.
 As enrollment declined this left the main campus in Winona largely empty of upperclasswomen, making campus life unattractive for those who stayed in Winona.